 The IACSR and its objectives

-The IACSR is pleased to announce that its 2014 meeting will be held in Brno, Czech Republic on the 20-22 June.
-More information is available on the conference website: here.
+The IACSR is pleased to report that its 2014 meeting was held in Brno, Czech Republic on the 20-22 June.
+It was a great success.
+Our new committee members can be found here: here.

 The IAHR (International Association for the History of Religions) has just released their Call for Panels for the 2015 XXI World Congress in Erfurt, Germany.
 The conference theme is "Dynamics of Religions: Past and Present."
 More info can be found on their website here.